sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 ### Why you want to set Taints and Tolerations

+There are 2 cases for using Taints and Tolerations.

-If you want some Pods to be assigned to a specific Node, then you should use Taints and Tolerations.
+- You don't want some pods to be assigned to a particular Node.
+- You want a pod to be assigned to only a particular Node.

 ### Why do you want a Pod to be assigned to a specific Node

 You might have a application that consumes a lot of resource.
 You have created a Node that has the Resource needed for the application.
-Using Taints and Tolerations, you can let kubernetes know to assign this application to this Node only.
+In order for this application to work, it needs to be assigned to only this Node.

 ### Example of Using Taint and Toleration